Skip to content

 No Kota Kinabalu travel guide would be complete without a day underwater.

 There are 49 dives sites to choose from within a 10-minute boat ride of each other, so you don’t spend the whole day on the ship, just minutes.
-If you’re not a diver, there are a bunch of snorkeling options.
+If you’re not a diver, check out this snorkeling option.

 Mark and I did different dives.
 It had been a long time since my last dive, and I needed a refresher.
 Oh, and I’m a freak underwater.
 I need a divemaster to hold my hand and remind me to stop panicking, which never really works.